 NOT NECESSARILY — A reverse mortgage will not affect most means-tested benefits.

 HOWEVER, be sure to check with your local area agency on aging since programs do vary by state.

 I would end up owing more in taxes.

 FALSE – All proceeds associated with a reverse mortgage are tax-free because they are considered borrowed funds.

 If the amount of my reverse mortgage loan ever exceeded my home’s appraised value, I’d end up owing money.

-FALSE: A reverse mortgages is considered "non-recourse" loan.
-That means you will never owe more than the home’s value, regardless of the loan balance.
+FALSE: A reverse mortgages is considered “non-recourse” loan.
+That means you will never be responsible for more than the home’s value, regardless of the loan balance.

 My loan terms can change if my loan is sold.